lucawint/ner-rnn-html/README.md

 For the tagging to work, you need to have a model (.h5 file) and its corresponding encodings (located in [models/encodings](./models/encodings))!
-If a Docker container is used, copy the trained model with its encodings to the [Docker folder](./Docker).
+If a Docker container is used, copy the current configuration and the trained model with its encodings to the [Docker folder](./Docker).

 The server runs on the port defined in the